 Sierra Leonean diaspora humanitarian actions

 The Sierra Leone UK Diaspora Ebola Response Taskforce was set up to harness UK Sierra Leonean Diaspora skills, resources and networks in response to the Ebola crisis.
-To this end, the Taskforce serves as an interface between the main stakeholders addressing the Ebola crisis and the UK Sierra Leonean Diaspora.
-It helps to coordinate efforts undertaken by Sierra Leonean Diaspora organisations and individuals.
-It undertakes specific assignments that are better done by the Taskforce than by individual organisations, such as mobilisation of diaspora healthcare and other professionals to assist with the Ebola response, and harnessing of resources to ship a significant volume of essential medical supplies to Sierra Leone.
+To this end, the Taskforce served as an interface between the main stakeholders addressing the Ebola crisis and the UK Sierra Leonean Diaspora.
+It helped to coordinate efforts undertaken by Sierra Leonean Diaspora organisations and individuals.
+It undertook specific assignments that were better done by the Taskforce than by individual organisations, such as mobilisation of diaspora healthcare and other professionals to assist with the Ebola response, and harnessing of resources to ship a significant volume of essential medical supplies to Sierra Leone.

 Somali diaspora humanitarian actions

 Somali diasporas are responding to humanitarian needs during emergency situations by sending remittances to families in times of crisis, drought and flooding to provide emergency food and shelter; supplying hospitals with materials and personnel; fundraising for disaster relief; engaging in fishing/canal irrigation, particularly for people who have been displaced as a result of war/ conflict; and engaging in WASH projects.